Criminal Defense in Sarasota, FL

 In some cases, the arresting officer might issue a notice to appear in court which includes a “Complaint Summons/Civil Citation” or a “Florida Uniform Traffic Citation.”

-If you post a Cash Appearance Bond, then Florida Statutes 903.286, 27.52, and 938.29 authorizes the Clerk of the Circuit Court to deduct any criminal penalties, court fees, costs of representation, or unpaid costs of prosecution from the bond.
+If you post a Cash Appearance Bond, then Florida Statutes Section 903.286, 27.52, and 938.29 authorize the Clerk of the Court in the Twelfth (12th) Judicial Circuit to deduct any criminal penalties, court fees, costs of representation, or unpaid costs of prosecution from the bond.

 To locate information about an upcoming court date, including the arraignment, contact the Deputy Clerk at the Office of the Clerk and Comptroller’s Office in Sarasota County, FL, or use the name search feature or lookup the case number on the public access search feature of the clerk’s website.

 The clerk’s office in Sarasota, FL, offers the e-notify service for reminders about upcoming court hearings.
 Although the notification service provides text and email reminders of upcoming criminal court hearings, the clerk’s office continues to provide formal notice of court events for all felony and misdemeanor cases.